 Earn a Free FIFA World Cup Scarf

-The World Cup brings together nations from every corner of the globe, and the San Francisco Peninsula is ready to celebrate all of them.
+Check in to Peninsula restaurants and experiences during the tournament and take home a piece of World Cup historyThe World Cup brings together nations from every corner of the globe, and the San Francisco Peninsula is ready to celebrate all of them.
 Introducing our Bandwango Pass, a mobile experience that invites you to check in to local restaurants and experiences across San Mateo County during the tournament.
 Whether you are sampling the cuisine of a competing nation before kickoff or discovering a hidden gem between matches, every check-in brings you closer to earning a free FIFA World Cup scarf.

-Two experiences will be available:
+Two experiences are available:

-1. Explore Flavors of the World Cup on the Peninsula: A culinary tour of the nations playing at Levi's Stadium, with Peninsula restaurants representing the culinary traditions of each competing culture.
+- Explore Flavors of the World Cup on the Peninsula: A culinary tour of the nations playing at Levi's Stadium, with Peninsula restaurants representing the culinary traditions of each competing culture.

-2. Explore the San Francisco Peninsula: A broader range of local experiences across the region, from coastal adventures to cultural stops and everything in between.
+- Explore the San Francisco Peninsula: A broader range of local experiences across the region, from coastal adventures to cultural stops and everything in between.

 DOWNLOAD ON MOBILE NOW